 Pronunciation of 'Metrosideros'

-The word 'Metrosideros' originates from Greek, where 'metra' means 'heartwood' and 'sideros' means 'iron', referring to the hardness of the wood.
+The word 'Metrosideros' is derived from the Greek words 'metra' (meaning heartwood) and 'sideros' (meaning iron), referring to the hardness of the wood.

 Pronunciation Details